 - Collaborative working groups.
 This involves proposals to help establish working groups/labs addressing global questions.
 Proposals should involve three or more colleagues from two or more disciplines.
 It is especially desirable for collaboration to involve work across school or unit lines.

 - Intellectual gatherings.
-These may involve symposia, conferences, seminar series, or invitations aiming to address a particular intellectual challenge in novel ways.
+These may involve symposia, conferences, seminar series, or invitations aiming to address a particular intellectual challenge in novel ways and which may be the point of departure for establishing a more durable institutional presence.
 The Center is not inclined to fund conferences that are routine field or professional gatherings.

 - Individual faculty research.
 The Center encourages applications for individual research with a global emphasis for up to $2,500.